YoussefJemmane/FrontendMentor-Challenge1/README.md

 ### Useful resources

-- [Example resource 1](https://tailwindcss.com/) - The Tailwind documentation helped me a lot to understand how to use custom css.
+- [Resource 1](https://tailwindcss.com/) - The Tailwind documentation helped me a lot to understand how to use custom css.

 ## Author